Wednesday, April 27, 2011

 The complete message can be found here.

-Babbage’s method for finding the key length was that the repeated text in the ciphered message is probably produced from the same repeated letters from the clear message that are ciphered with the same part of the key.
-Hence finding an estimate between the repeated series of letters in the ciphered message would give us a good hint about the length of the key
+Babbage’s method for finding the key length was that the repeated text in the ciphered message is probably produced from the same repeated letters from the clear message and which are ciphered with the same part of the key.
+Hence, finding an estimate between the repeated series of letters in the ciphered message would give us a good hint about the length of the key.

 Clear : T H I S I S A C L E A R T E X T T H I S C A N B E E A S L Y D E C